 Breaking any process down into small chunks is a great way to tackle what can seem like a daunting task.
-When it comes to drawing, whether it's learning how to draw a bear or how to draw a face, if we break a subject down into simple shapes we can begin to describe its overall structure.
+If you're struggling to figure out how to draw (opens in new tab) something complicated, breaking the subject down into simple shapes can help you begin to describe its overall structure.
 All you need a solid grasp of how to draw a cube, cylinder and sphere, which we'll cover here.

 Learning to accurately draw and combine these will help you to construct any object, observed or imagined.
 In walking you through this process we will have to deal with concepts like perspective and foreshortening, so we'll take a very brief, practical look at them.